AcevedoJetter/spotify-data-analysis/README.md

 `get_different_artist(data)` - takes in `data` as a parameter which is a pandas DataFrame with the columns being the items detailed [here](https://github.com/AcevedoJetter/spotify-data-analysis#mydata) and returns a list with all the different artists the account has played.

 `get_amount_different_artist(data)` - takes in `data` as a parameter which is a pandas DataFrame with the columns being the items detailed [here](https://github.com/AcevedoJetter/spotify-data-analysis#mydata) and returns a the amount of different artists the account has played.

+# How to run `main.py` in the terminal

+First, make sure that the `MyData` directory is in the same directory as `main.py`.
+After this, you should run `python3 main.py` and it will create a txt file called `analysis.txt` which will contain the analyzed data after running the functions of `main.py` using the data from the `MyData` directory.